Do you know what your style and tone are?

 Unfortunately, there is so much covered under the umbrella of style and tone that it would take a good long book to deal with it.
-In fact, I’ve read several good books on the topic, and I can’t cover much here.
+In fact, I’ve read several good books on the topic, and I can’t cover it all here.
+Choosing a writing style and tone is not a one time decision.

 The word “style” when used in literary circles refers to all of the unconscious decisions that you make as a writer.
 It includes things like “What subject matter do you choose to write about?”
 “What themes crop up in your work?”
 “How do you write sentences and scenes in ways that make them distinctly your own?”
 In short, style includes all of the things about your writing that are impossible for you to control.
 It’s like your genetic makeup.
 It defines you.